dmulholl/pymatrix/readme.md

     d = m.det()
     e = m.inv()

-See the module's [documentation](http://pythonhosted.org/pymatrix/) for further details.
+See the module's [documentation](http://mulholland.xyz/docs/pymatrix/) for further details.

 Installation
 ------------

-Install directly from the Python package index:
+Install directly from the Python Package Index using `pip`:

     $ pip install pymatrix

-No dependencies.
-Tested with Python 2.7 and 3.4.
+Pymatrix has no dependencies and has been tested with Python 2.7 and 3.4.

 License